Richard Widmark

-Richard Weedt Widmark (December 26, 1914 – March 24, 2008) was an American film, stage, and television actor and producer.
+Richard Weedt Widmark (December 26, 1914 – March 24, 2008) was an American actor and film producer.
+For his debut film role as the villainous Tommy Udo in the film noir Kiss of Death (1947), he was nominated for an Academy Award for Best Supporting Actor and won the inaugural Golden Globe Award for Most Promising Newcomer.

-He was nominated for an Academy Award for his role as the villainous Tommy Udo in his debut film, Kiss of Death (1947), for which he also won the Golden Globe Award for Most Promising Newcomer.
-Early in his career, Widmark was typecast in similar villainous or anti-hero roles in films noir, but he later branched out into more heroic leading and supporting roles in Westerns, mainstream dramas, and horror films among others.
+Early in his film career, Widmark was typecast in similar villainous or anti-hero roles in films noir, but he later branched out into more heroic leading and supporting roles in Westerns, mainstream dramas, and horror films among others.
+He also produced several films.

+For his contributions to motion pictures, Widmark received a star on the Hollywood Walk of Fame.

 Early life

 Widmark was born December 26, 1914, in Sunrise Township, Minnesota, the son of Ethel Mae (née Barr) and Carl Henry Widmark.
 His father, a traveling salesman, was of Swedish descent, and his mother was of English and Scottish ancestry.
 Widmark grew up in Princeton, Illinois, and lived in Henry, Illinois, for a short time, moving frequently because of his father's work.
 He earned a Bachelor of Arts in speech at Lake Forest College in 1936, both studying acting and teaching it there after graduating.

-The Army turned him down during World War II because of a perforated ear drum.
+Widmark volunteered for the U.S. Army during World War II, but was medically-disqualified due to a perforated ear drum.